department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 Yes.
 If a Veteran is eligible, we can help you with the cost of their burial.

-Learn more about [burial allowance] and find out how to apply(/burials-memorials/veterans-burial-allowance/).
+Learn more about [burial allowance](/burials-memorials/veterans-burial-allowance/) and find out how to apply.

 ## How do I request a memorial item for a private cemetery burial?